arvidn/libtorrent/trunk/docs/manual.rst

 ``executable_attribute`` is true if the file was marked as executable (posix)

 ``symlink_attribute`` is true if the file was a symlink.
-If this is the case the ``symlink_path`` specifies the original location where the data for this file was found.
+If this is the case the ``symlink_index`` refers to a string which specifies the original location where the data for this file was found.

-``filehash`` is a pointer that is set in case the torrent file included a sha1 hash for this file.
-This may be use to look up more sources for this file on other networks.

 num_files() file_at()
 ---------------------